42esoulard/hash_table/README.md

 Just coding a hash table to grasp the concept

-**See [Challenge HotRace repository ft. my sad BST map](https://github.com/42esoulard/Challenge-HotRace)** /!\ disclaimer: this is just for fun and personnal growth, so I used std::list (which is forbidden in the subject).
+**See [Challenge HotRace repository ft. my sad BST map](https://github.com/42esoulard/Challenge-HotRace)**

+- /!\ disclaimer: this redo is just for fun and personnal growth, so I used std::list (which is forbidden in the subject).

  - The goal is to create an efficient key-value handling algorithm.